SEM Security Systems

 computer monitor, such as the one that you are probably reading this on.
 Others

-have HDMI outputs for attaching to higher end computer monitors or high definition
+have multiple outputs and may include HDMI outputs for attaching to higher end computer monitors or high definition

 Once more, you typically get what you pay for.
 Don't spend a bundle on your